 Air suspension is one of the most popular modifications that car enthusiasts do to make their vehicles stand out.
 The ability to have your car’s stance be adjustable at the touch of a button makes it easy to have your vehicle as low as you want.
 There are many questions revolving around air suspension as there are a lot of components involved in each kit.
-Today, we are going to look at exactly what an air suspension system is, what it is used for, and what the pros and cons are of air suspension.
+Today, we are going to look at exactly what an air suspension system is, air suspension benefits, and what the pros and cons are of air suspension.

 What Is An Air Suspension System?